0xVolt/create-deep-learning-environments/README.md

    python3 -m ipykernel install --user --name=<name_of_venv>
    ```

    When the command-line outputs,
    ```shell
     Installed kernelspec ImageClassification in /home/usr/.local/share/jupyter/kernels/<name_of_venv>
    ```
-   You know you're on the right track.
+   **You know you're on the right track.**

 7.